 My research focuses on our ability to recall events that we have personally experienced.
-I have studied how memories for emotional events are similar to and different from other, non-emotional events, for example, showing that our memories for hearing about the September 11th terrorist attacks are no more accurate than everyday memories, even though we think that they are.
-This is only one example of how studying complex remembering phenomena can be an effective and exciting way of understanding basic memory processes.
+I have studied how memories for emotional events are similar to and different from other, non-emotional events.
+For example, my work has shown that memories for hearing about the September 11th terrorist attacks are no more accurate than everyday memories, even though most people think that they are.

 Thanks for visiting and please explore the links above to learn more about my college, my students, my teaching, and my research.